Get DevWP - WordPress Development Theme

 Other Causes of Imposter Syndrome

-- Perfectionism – We all wish we could write perfect code on the very first try.
-But the reality is we don’t, and it’s highly unlikely that anyone has ever written perfect code, especially on complex projects and especially on the first try.
-Even the brightest programmers have had to end up refactoring their code.
+• Perfectionism — We all wish we could write perfect code on the very first try.
+But we don’t, and it’s highly unlikely that anyone has ever written perfect code on complex projects, especially on the first try.
+Even the brightest programmers have had to refactor their code.

-- Fear of Failure – This is common and stems from our attempts to write perfect code.
-We might say to ourselves “If I don’t do this perfectly, I’ll get fired or the client will go elsewhere”.
-That feeling can dominate our thoughts and make it virtually impossible to write quality code.
+• Fear of Failure — This stems from our attempts to write perfect code.
+“If I don’t do this perfectly, I’ll get fired or the client will go elsewhere.”
+That feeling can dominate your thoughts and make it virtually impossible to write quality code.

 How to Overcome Imposter Syndrome

-- Acknowledge your feelings – This is the first step.
-Don’t deny your feeling, understand where they’re coming from and what’s causing them.
+1. Acknowledge your feelings — Don’t deny them.
+Understand where they’re coming from and what’s causing them.

-- Recognize your accomplishments – Look back on projects that you’ve been able to complete.
-Solutions you’ve created to peoples problems.
-Contributions you’ve made to others projects.
-Take a look back at how far you’ve come and all you put into getting to where you are.
+3. Recognize your accomplishments — Look back on projects you’ve completed, solutions you’ve created, contributions you’ve made.
+Take a look at how far you’ve come.

-- Talk to other programmers – Since others have most likely felt the same way you might feel, getting advice from them might be helpful.
-Also, they might still be feeling the same way and now the two of you can work through it together.
+4. Talk to other programmers — Others have most likely felt the same way.
+Getting advice from them can be helpful — and they might still be feeling the same way, so the two of you can work through it together.

 I’ve felt like an imposter even though I’ve spent years learning various programming languages.
 When I started creating YouTube Videos, oh man I really started to feel like an Imposter.
-Taking a look back at some of my earliest videos on my channel, and honestly, I wasn’t ready, but I still pushed through the gut wrenching feeling that I always felt when hitting the record button.
+Taking a look back at some of my earliest videos, honestly, I wasn’t ready, but I still pushed through the gut wrenching feeling that I always felt when hitting the record button.

-Even today, after uploading over 400 videos on my YouTube channel and creating tutorials for over 7 years now, I still get that feeling in my stomach.
-So what that really means is the feeling might never really go away, nor should it.
+Even today, after uploading over 400 videos on my YouTube channel and creating tutorials for over 7 years, I still get that feeling in my stomach.
+So the feeling might never really go away — nor should it.
 Having a little fear can be useful.
-It forces you to reflect on what you’re doing.
-To think about your process, your skills, your gaps, and what needs to be fine tuned.
+It forces you to reflect on your process, your skills, your gaps, and what needs to be fine tuned.

 One of my favorite videos that I ever uploaded talks about the topic of the Talented Coder.
 Check it out and I think you might find it useful.